raspibolt/raspibolt/raspibolt/raspibolt_20_pi.md

 * Localisation `4`: set your timezone
 * Advanced `7`: run `Expand Filesystem` and set `Memory Split` to 16
 * Exit by selecting `<Finish>`, and `<No>` as no reboot is necessary
-* Make sure, all necessary software packages are installed
-  `$ sudo apt-get install htop git curl bash-completion jq`

 ### Software update
 It is important to keep the system up-to-date with security patches and application updates.
 The “Advanced Packaging Tool” (apt) makes this easy:
 `$ sudo apt-get update`
 `$ sudo apt-get upgrade`

 :point_right: Do this regularly every few months to get security related updates.

+Make sure, all necessary software packages are installed
+  `$ sudo apt-get install htop git curl bash-completion jq dphys-swapfile`

 ### Adding main user "admin"
 This guide uses the main user "admin" instead of "pi" to make it more reusable with other platforms.